Skip How Do I Participate? widget

 Options for Submission:

-2) 3D Model: If you are using the Chair 3D Model for your art, you can, if you wish, simply submit a single image rendered from the model.
+2) 3D Model: If you are using the 3D model for your art, you can, if you wish, simply submit a single image rendered from the model.
 But to display it in all its 3 dimensional glory, we recommend rendering a video to show off all the angles!
 (See specifications below.)

 Requirements & Guidelines for 2D Art and 3D Image Renders: